notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 [r2d2-diesel]: https://github.com/diesel-rs/r2d2-diesel

 Our immediate goal:
-- set up a database connection pool with Rocket so it may talk to Diesel
+- set up a database connection pool so Rocket may pass around connections to Postgres

 Be forewarned, I'm going to make an arbitrary design decision here and put all our connection logic into `src/lib.rs`.
 This will leave `src/bin/main.rs` to hold all the Rocket initialization / setup.